 The film is about an old mother who is at a nursing home but she asks her children to take her home to stay her last days of her life in her own house and see her children’s reunion like the times they were kids.
 Meanwhile, she prepares her children arranging for the ceremonies that need to be done after her death.

 The cast is filled with the names of the most famous actors of that decade.
 Directed by one of the best Iranian directors of all times, Ali Hatami, “Mother” is not only about a mother.
 It is about a country and every child she has, represents the people.
-This 1990 caught a lot of attention and turned to one of the top 10 Iranian movies of all times.
+This 1990 caught a lot of attention and turned into one of the top 10 Iranian movies of all times.